SelfMagician/Magic/index.md

 Warning:

--   Self Help should be the one you ultimately trust.
 -   Entry Warning: Body has 9 hole through which Cord and Soul fragment enter and exit.
 Causes manipulation of Mind and Body, avoid manipulation.
 -   Entry Warning: Self Soul can be bonded with Non-Self Soul and manipulated, avoid manipulation.
 -   Entry Warning: Self can be manipulated by Cord and Soul fragment in brain, avoid manipulation.